 What is a short film?

-A short film is a movie that isn't long enough to be a feature length film.
-While there is no official consensus on this, it generally means that your short film has a total running time of 45-min or less, including the credits.
+A short film is a movie that isn't long enough to be a feature-length film.
+While there is no official consensus on this, it generally means that your short film has a total running time of 45 minutes or less, including the credits.

 How long is a short film?

-- Short films can be anywhere between 15 seconds to 45 minutes in length, generally.
+- Short films usually run between 15 seconds and 45 minutes.

 1. Keep it simple

 If there is one universal rule for writing short films, it's this.
-Remember to K.I.S.S. — Keep it simple, students.
+Remember to — Keep it simple.

-But making a mountain from a molehill is never a positive.
-Don’t try to cram too many twists and turns when brainstorming your short film.
+But making a mountain out of a molehill is never a positive.
+Don’t try to cram too much in when thinking of ways to brainstorm short film ideas.

 Here’s a great example of a short film, The Privilege Game, that keeps it simple and hits hard in every way.